frekm/atompy/docs/source/index.rst

   :doc:`plotting/index`.
 Some examples are shown :doc:`here<plotting/examples>`.

-- An overview of the provided :class:`.Vector` class is given under.
+- An overview of the provided :class:`.Vector` class is given under :doc:`vector/index`
-  :doc:`vector`

 - An overview of the provided classes :class:`.Hist1d` and :class:`.Hist2d` is given under :doc:`histograms/index`.